Get a graduate degree

 Program admission procedure

-- Students must possess a bachelor’s degree and must meet the requirements for admission to graduate school as stated under the Admission to Graduate Study section of the Graduate Catalog.
+- Students must possess a bachelor’s degree and must meet the requirements for admission to graduate study.

-- In addition, the following materials must be submitted to the Department of Childhood Education and Family Studies:
+- In addition, the following materials must be submitted:

 - A letter of intent describing the applicant's professional goals and teaching philosophy, future plans, background information, teaching experiences, and/or other related experiences with children.